swiss-art-research-net/bso-image-segmentation/README.md

 4. Pick or create an annotation group with the categories `Colour Bar`, `Image`, and `Document`
 5. Annotate images
 6. Export annotations

+## Docker

+To avoid having to configure the environment locally, you can use the Docker configuration (CPU only).

+Copy and edit the `.env` configuration: `cp .env.example .env`

+And run using `docker-compose up -d`